 First settlers and access to the Blue Mountains

-Did you know that there were many attempts during the mid-1700 century to access to the Blue Mountains region to extend agriculture?
+Did you know that there were many attempts during the mid-1700 century to access the Blue Mountains region to extend agriculture?
 The initial attempt started in 1788 by Governor Philip establishing a farm in Rosehill, Paramatta.
 The attempt of Captain William Paterson in 1793 to explore the Blue Mountains range was a failure due to sharp slopes near the Grose River.
-Following him, Henry Hacking, George Bass and Francis Barrallier’s attempts to the region, however, none was successful.
+Following him, Henry Hacking, George Bass, and Francis Barrallier’s attempts to the region, however, none was successful.

 The first crossing – Blaxland, Lawson, and Wentworth

-The three names behind the successful expedition to explore the Blue Mountains region undoubtedly Blaxland, Lawson, and Wentworth.
+The three names behind the successful expedition to explore the Blue Mountains region are undoubtedly Blaxland, Lawson, and Wentworth.
 The expedition began in 1813 by these wealthy immigrants to find a solution for expanding the land for their flock of sheep and cattle.
-After 5 days from 11th May 1813, these explorers reached to a spot in between Katoomba and Blackheath.
+After 5 days from 11th May 1813, these explorers reached a spot in between Katoomba and Blackheath.
 If you take a trip to the Blue Mountains from Sydney, add this spot to your itinerary and it is called the ‘Explorers Tree’.

 Cox’s Pass and Victoria Pass

 The Cox’s Pass was the first purpose-built road to access the Blue Mountains region.
 And an important passage in terms of Blue Mountains history.
 The road was named after William Cox who was appointed to oversee the construction of the road.
 This 163-kilometre road was built from Emu Ford to Bathurst and was completed within 6 months.
 Being a rough cart road and a laborious process of bringing a loaded cart up the pass was a decider to abandon this route in 1823.
 And initiated the Victoria pass which was constructed from 1829 to 1832.